telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

         ">Show Product Details</a>"
     );

-### How Do I Use a JavaScript Function in a Column Client Template?
+### How to Use JavaScript Functions in Column Client Templates?

-The Kendo Template has an implicit parameter called `data`.
-Use that as the argument of the JavaScript function.
+The Kendo UI Template has an implicit parameter called `data`.
+Use it as the argument of the JavaScript function.

-###### Example - use JavaScript function in ClientTemplate
+The example below demonstrates how to use a JavaScript function in the `ClientTemplate`.

+###### Example

-     // -- removed for brevity
+     // -- Removed for brevity.
      columns.Bound(p => p.ProductID).ClientTemplate("#= productDetails(data) #");
-     // -- removed for brevity
+     // -- Removed for brevity.

     <script>
     function productDetails(product) {